2025 Canadian ostrich culling controversy: Background

 The Universal Ostrich Farm, located in Edgewood, British Columbia, is operated by owners Dave Bilinski and Karen Espersen and maintained a flock of between 300 and 500 ostriches.
 The property consists of open-air enclosures with shared facilities and close proximity to surrounding wildlife.
 No roofed barns segregate ostriches by age group.
-A large natural pond, routinely visited by wild ducks and other waterfowl, lies near the center of the property between two outdoor bird pens.
+A large natural pond, routinely visited by wild ducks and other waterfowl, lies near the centre of the property between two outdoor bird pens.

 In February 2020, the Farm's ostriches experienced a significant illness, resulting in the deaths of approximately ten birds.
 Laboratory testing confirmed bacterial infections caused by Proteus spp., Pseudomonas aeruginosa, and Escherichia coli.
 Although not supported by laboratory findings, the Farm speculated that avian influenza might have contributed to the illness.

 In early December 2024, a new outbreak of respiratory symptoms emerged shortly after exposure to wild ducks.
 The Farm observed respiratory or "flu-like" symptoms among a subset of ostriches, similar to the 2020 outbreak.
 The Canadian Food Inspection Agency (CFIA) intervened on December 28, 2024, following an anonymous report of 25–30 ostrich deaths at the Farm.

 On December 31, 2024, the Canadian Animal Health Surveillance Network laboratory in Abbotsford, British Columbia, reported positive test results for the H5 avian influenza subtype.
 The National Centre for Foreign Animal Disease confirmed the presence of a highly pathogenic avian influenza (HPAI).